Abbeywood Community School

 Murphy & Teddy

-So, the new year has brought a new member to the team.
+Last year brought a new member to the team.
 We have introduced Murphy’s puppy, Teddy, to school.
-He is currently having a phased introduction, ensuring that he settles well into the school routines, the noises, new sounds, and smells.
-So far, Teddy has done two and a half days, spending some time with staff in meetings, and getting used to life in the Hub.
 Everyone has been excited to see two dogs, and they have welcomed Teddy with lots of attention.
 The best bit seems to be the question from a few… “Why are there two?!”.
 The dogs love all the attention and occasional treat… It’s lovely to see the positive reaction to the dogs from both staff and students, and our visitors too.